Scoin0/ICS/Homework6/Homework6a/Readme.md

 ## Comments after submission:
 ```

+1. Pseudocode:
-`- “copy from next to start in the record whose address is in start”????
-It only remove one record. multiple return statements. trace: You must have other local variables in the stack in addition to start and uaccountno.
+    - “copy from next to start in the record whose address is in start”????
+It only remove one record. multiple return statements.
+2. Trace:
+    - You must have other local variables in the stack in addition to start and uaccountno.

 ```